It All Begins With Your Decision To Be The Star In The Crowd

 The most critical CV sections include Contact Details, Summary or Career Objective, Educational Background, Work Experience, and Skills.

-These essentials help employers easily see your qualifications and decide if you’re right for the job, so make sure each part helps them decide you’re the right person for the job.
+These essentials help employers easily see your qualifications and decide if you’re right for the job, so make sure each part helps them decide you’re the right person.

 Freelancers and Gig Workers

-If you had multiple roles at once, list them in reverse order and add a quick note on why they mattered.
+If you had multiple roles simultaneously, list them in reverse order and note why they mattered.
 Hiring managers appreciate seeing how you balanced tasks.
-This approach can also help you look like a well rounded individual.
+This approach can also help you look like a well-rounded individual.

 Contact Details